istio/istio.io/content/en/docs/tasks/security/authentication/mtls-migration/index.md

 * Read the [authentication policy task](/docs/tasks/security/authentication/authn-policy) to learn how to configure authentication policy.

-* Have a Kubernetes cluster with Istio installed, without global mutual TLS enabled (e.g use the demo configuration profile as described in
+* Have a Kubernetes cluster with Istio installed, without global mutual TLS enabled (e.g use the demo configuration profile as described in [installation steps](/docs/setup/getting-started).
-[installation steps](/docs/setup/getting-started), or set the `global.mtls.enabled` installation option to false).

 In this section, you can try out the migration process by creating sample workloads and modifying the policies to enforce STRICT mutual TLS between the workloads.